History of the constitution of the United Kingdom: Post-war

 The British Empire ended after World War II as former colonies demanded independence.
 The Commonwealth is now open to any country committed to peace, liberty, equality, and development, as in the Harare Declaration of 1991.

 With the European Communities Act 1972, the UK became a member of the European Union, with representation in the European Parliament.
 This is "not merely an economic union" but is intended to "ensure social progress and seek the constant improvement of the living and working conditions of their peoples".

-The failed international law system, after World War II was replaced with the United Nations where the UK held a permanent seat on the UN Security Council.
-However the British Empire began to crumble as India, Israel and nations across Africa fought for democracy, human rights, and independence.
+The failed international law system after World War II was replaced with the United Nations, where the UK held a permanent seat on the UN Security Council.
+However, the British Empire began to crumble as India, Israel and nations across Africa fought for democracy, human rights, and independence.
 To prevent any recurrence of The Holocaust and war, the Council of Europe was established to draft the European Convention on Human Rights in 1950.
-Further it was seen that the only way to prevent conflict was through economic integration.
+Further, it was seen that the only way to prevent conflict was through economic integration.
 The European Economic Community, which became the European Union in 1992, was supported by Winston Churchill with the UK to be "at the centre", although it did not enter until the European Communities Act 1972.

 Under Margaret Thatcher, significant cuts were made to public services, labour rights, and the powers of local government, including abolishing the Greater London Council.
 However some powers were restored with extensive devolution of power in the Scotland Act 1998, Northern Ireland Act 1998, Greater London Authority Act 1999 and the Government of Wales Act 2006.
 After many years of armed conflict in Northern Ireland, the Good Friday Agreement of 1998 brought peace.

 The Life Peerages Act 1958 had allowed the creation of life peers which gave the Prime Minister the ability to change the composition of the House of Lords.
 The House of Lords Act 1999 reduced but did not fully eliminate hereditary peers.

 An important change in constitutional law came about with the Fixed-term Parliaments Act 2011, which significantly altered the way in which parliament can be dissolved.
-Then, following a referendum on EU membership in 2016 that resulted in 52.89 per cent of people favouring to leave, the United Kingdom ceased to be a member of the European Union on 31 January 2020.
+Then, following a referendum on EU membership in 2016 that resulted in 51.89% of people voting to leave, the United Kingdom ceased to be a member of the European Union on 31 January 2020.
 The Fixed-term Parliaments Act, which had impeded resolution of the Brexit controversy in Parliament, was subsequently repealed by the Dissolution and Calling of Parliament Act 2022, reverting the constitutional situation to the status quo ante.